-- 4. The MSc. in Economics and Business Administration (EBA) in People and Business Development is a two-years master's programme that is divided into four semesters.
-There are four mandatory courses during the first year, and elective courses followed by a master's thesis in the second year.
+4. The Master of Science (MSc) in Economics and Business Administration in Supply Chain Management is a two-years master's programme that is divided into four semesters.
+There are eight mandatory courses during the first year, and elective courses followed by a master's thesis in the second year.
 The programme will also give access to take electives, enabling you to go even further into specific areas.

-- (2) As a rule, the language of instruction and exam will be English.
+(2) As a rule, the language of instruction and exam will be English.

-- (3) The programme comprises four blocks, each constituting 25% of the programme:
+(3) The programme comprises four blocks, each constituting 25% of the programme:

 - 1. The programme-specific block

 - 2. The methodological block

 - 3. The elective block

-- 4. The thesis block
+4. The thesis block